HeloiseS/atlasvras/docs/source/el01z.rst

 ===================

 ``el01z`` is the bot that monitors the behaviour of the VRA.
-It's actually currently **3 different bots** (as in three separate scripts) that have slightly different purposes
+It's actually currently made of **3 different bots** (as in: three separate scripts) that have slightly different purposes

 1. **Weekly reports**
 2. **Monitoring purgatory**
 3. **Comparing old and new models**

-The first bot will be a permanent fixture although the body of the reports may evolve.
-The other two are dev helpers that will be turned off eventually.
+The first bot is a permanent fixture although the body of the reports may evolve (and have already).
+The other two are 100% dev helpers that will be turned off eventually.

 Weekly Reports
 --------------------